jjantura/hhc/README.md

 Main assumptions

 The project is meant NOT to be competitive to any other password crackers.
-It's just a side-product of haskell self-study and can be rather considered as (comparative) benchmark.
+It's just a side-product of Haskell self-study and can be rather considered as (comparative) benchmark.

 Functional TODO:
 - other algorithms: MD5, SHA*, RipeMD, ... [done]